Recruiting and Hiring Policy and Procedure for Administrators and Staff - New York, District of Columbia, and California

 - For Bargaining Unit Positions, please also refer to the applicable CBA for any provisions concerning job openings and hiring.
 Should this Policy conflict with any of the provisions in a CBA, the CBA shall apply.

 - For current University employees seeking a transfer or promotion, please also refer to the Promotions and Transfers Policy.
 Should this Policy conflict with any of the provisions in the Promotions and Transfers Policy, the Promotions and Transfers Policy shall apply.

-This Policy also applies to the recruiting and hiring process for Administrators and Professionals at New York University in Washington, D.C.
+Washington, D.C. and California.
+This Policy also applies to the recruiting and hiring process for Administrators and Professionals at New York University in Washington, D.C. and California.

 I. RECRUITING PROCESS